jedgroev/SGWebsite/lessons/20180306_Regression_with_R_Emiel/README.md

 # Setup
 ## Lesson files
-First, please download the lesson files [here](a link that works!).
+First, please download the lesson files [will be available from Tuesday 10:00].
-@Emiel: you can use [Zenodo](https://zenodo.org/communities/scienceparkstudygroup/?page=1&size=20) with the "Science Park Study Group" community if you want to add big files.
-Otherwise, here in that repo.

 1. Download the file and unzip it.
 2. Inside the zipped folder, you will find the Rmarkdown notebook (with the ``.Rmd`` extension).